Osiris-Team/Osiris-Team/dev_contract.md

 ### 13.1 Basic Package
 The optimal choice for occasional developer needs when time constraints are not a factor.

-- Minimum 1 hour of work per week guaranteed.
+- Minimum 1 hour of work per week guaranteed, with a maximum of 4 hours.

 ### 13.2 Pro Package
 The best option when seeking a dependable developer for medium to large projects.

 The "Pro" rate includes some benefits over the "Basic" rate:

-- Minimum 4 hours of work per week guaranteed.
+- Minimum 4 hours of work per week guaranteed, with a maximum of 16 hours.
 - The Client can set online live meetings or meetings in person if possible.
 - The Client can set deadlines for tasks.
   - The Developer must agree to the deadline in writing.